moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 ## DM: todoMM: render props

 ## fragments
-A fragment is a special React component that does not produce a DOM node or  let you group a list of children without adding extra nodes to the DOM.
+A fragment is
+* a special React component that does not produce a DOM node * lets you group a list of children without adding extra nodes to the DOM
 `<React.Fragment></React.Fragment>` or with an empty tags `<></>`.